Barcelona fail in deadline day bid for Man City defender Garcia | Goal.com

 Ake could be used as a back-up left-back after coming on as a substitute for Benjamin Mendy in Saturday's 1-1 draw with Leeds United.

-Academy graduate Tosin Adarabioyo, who had a successful season on loan at Championship side Blackburn, is set to join Fulham in a deal worth £8m.
+Academy graduate Tosin Adarabioyo, who had a successful season on loan at Championship side Blackburn, has joined Fulham in a deal worth £8m.